 Local Patch Groups

-All over Britain, hundreds of thousands of birdwatchers took part in the RSPB's Big Garden Birdwatch.
+All over Britain, hundreds of thousands of birdwatchers take part in the RSPB's Big Garden Birdwatch.
 We logged on live on Sunday 25 January between 1pm-2pm.
-Neil Rigby of Birding UK joined Adam Vaughan of the Guardian and his team.
-The team of birding bloggers featured Martin Noble and Scott Wilkinson of Brit rockers British Sea Power, Sean "Martin Platt" Wilson of Coronation Street fame and Mike Dilger from The One Show.
+Neil Rigby of Birding UK joined Adam Vaughan of follow link viagra for sale the Guardian and his team.
+The team of birding bloggers featured Martin Noble and viagra pill Scott Wilkinson of Brit rockers British Sea Power, Sean "Martin Platt" Wilson of Coronation Street fame and Mike Dilger from The One Show.
 Also taking part was Richard Bashford and Darren Oakley Martin from the RSPB, Neil Rigby of Birding UK and Guardian birdwatching expert Stephen Moss.